Finding Wall Funds

 As far as the demand that Mexico pay for the construction, Senator John McCain (R-Az), said curtly "No, that is not viable."

 The junior senator from Texas, Ted Cruz, however, has made no public comments on the proposal, possibly still fuming about recent Obama initiatives normalizing relations with Cuba.
-He really seems to hate Cuba.
+He really seems to hate Cuba, so is holding out support until Trump undoes Obama's work.

 Our sources have revealed a posssible contretemps that might have been an intentional leak of the administration's strategy to breath new life into the project.
-A bar service operator—call him "Moe"—related a recent evening at an out-of-the-way D.C. watering hole in which he served White House dignitaries Kellyanne Clownway and Shaemus Spicer.
-After a couple of drinks, the couple left, but not without leaving a scrap of paper, which, as it turned out, was an opened but empty envelope, and fairly covered with a scrwl of whirls, smiley faces, and what is now determined to b a back-of-the-envelope brainstorming session between the two about how to revive the national and White spirit that fueled support early in the campaign.
+A bar service operator—call him "Moe"—related events at a recent evening in an out-of-the-way D.C. watering hole, in which he served White House dignitaries Kellyanne Clownway and Shaemus Spicer.
+After a couple of drinks the couple left, but not without leaving a scrap of paper, which, as it turned out, was an opened but empty envelope, and fairly covered with a scrawl of whirls, smiley faces, and what is now determined to be a literal back-of-the-envelope brainstorming session between the two about how to revive the national and White spirit for closing America that fueled support early in the campaign.

-Trimming even a measly 1.6% from the nearly trillion dollar (when all the spin-off effects are accounted for) would meet with much resistance from the generalissimos, supply contractors, and weekend militiamen, given renewed tensions with Iran; and previously planned "Pivot to Asia" and nuclear arsenal modernization plans are already underway.
-There is no glossing over reality or utopian dreaming allowed when it comes to freedom, right?
+Trimming even a measly 1.6% from the nearly trillion dollar defense budget (the estimated amount when all the spin-off costs are accounted for) would meet with much resistance from the generalissimos, supply contractors, and weekend militiamenas as well, given WWIII threats being exchanged between North Korea's Kim and the OP; and as an impediment to the previously planned "Pivot to Asia" and nuclear arsenal modernization plans are already underway.
+There is no glossing over reality or utopian dreaming about world peace allowed when it comes to freedom, right?

-And maybe that was why the envelope was carelessly left behind: not as a plot to leak hare-brained trial balloons to bolster support for a bad idea, but just another dead-ended strategy session, a worthless crumple of paper, not worth remembering, like so many others lately that have been coming out with either bad policy or no policy at all.
+And maybe that was why the envelope was carelessly left behind: not as a plot to leak hare-brained trial balloons to bolster support for a bad idea, but just another dead-ended strategy session, a worthless crumple of paper, not worth a second look, like so many others lately that have been coming out with bad policy.

 But just in case, just saying, you heard it here first!